 We operate Catch and Return for salmon and sea trout.

-An unusual start to the season.
+An unusually early start to the season.
 Marine biologist Adam Rainsden goes out and hits a pod of fresh run salmon and manages to bank an 8lb hen.

 First spate for 7 weeks.
 Ian Lindsay gets a 3lb sea trout on the evening shift on beat 4.
 Two more rods yet to report in.